lawtoshi/thecod3x/litigation-tracker/hermes-international-v-mason-rothschild.md

 For NFT creators watching the case, the court also notably concluded: “using NFTs to authenticate an image and allow for traceable subsequent resale and transfer does not make the image a commodity without First Amendment protection anymore than selling numbered copies of physical paintings would make the paintings commodities…." _Id._ at \*11.

 Shortly after the court's order, Rothschild moved to certify an interlocutory appeal, which Hermès opposed.
-That motion is pending the court's ruling.
+The court denied the motion, and the parties proceeded through discovery.
+They filed competing motions for summary judgment, which were argued on November 18, 2022.
+The court has not ruled on the motions yet, but a jury trial is scheduled to begin January 30, 2023.

 ## Docket <a href="#docket" id="docket"></a>